kolov/sbt-pantarhei/README.md

 _*Πάντα ῥεῖ*_ - _everything flows_, and release notes can help keep track of what has changed.

 Pantarhei is a sbt plugin that can create release notes from the
 pull requests and git commits in github.
-Read more about release notes on [github](https://github.com/blog/1547-release-your-software).
+Read more about Github's support for releases and release notes [here](https://github.com/blog/1547-release-your-software).

 ## Usage

 This plugin is under development, the functionality is very basic but usable.
 Include the plugin:

-    addSbtPlugin("com.akolov" % "sbt-pantarhei" % "0.1.0")
+    addSbtPlugin("com.akolov" % "sbt-pantarhei" % "0.2.1")

 This makes the following sbt tasks available: